History Files

 Hirpini (Samnites) (Italics)

-FeatureAlthough not mentioned by history until the third century BC, it is clear that the Hirpini had existed as a recognisable clan for some centuries beforehand.
-They were settled in communities in the southern part of Samnite territory, in a high region of the Apennines that still bears their name today, Irpinia.
-The modern region of Basilicata lay immediately to the south and Apulia lay to the east.
+FeatureAlthough not mentioned by history until the third century BC, it is clear that the Hirpini had existed as a recognisable tribe or clan for some centuries beforehand.
+They were settled in communities in the southern part of Samnite territory, in a high region of the Apennines which still bears their name today, Irpinia (see feature link for more on the naming of the Apennines).
+The modern region of Basilicata lies immediately to the south and Apulia to the east.

 10th century BC